-The DevOps Lemniscate provides an overview of the phases to be followed to continuously produce software.
-The DevOps Lemniscate is therefore a good basis for defining the concept of Continuous Monitoring.
+The DevOps lemniscate provides an overview of the phases to be followed to continuously produce software.
+The DevOps Lemniscate is therefore a good basis for defining the concept of Continuous Auditing.

-Continuous Monitoring is one of the aspects of the Continuous Everything (CE) concept.
+Continuous Auditing is not one isolated aspect area of the Continuous Everything concept.
 The CE concept describes all phases of the DevOps Lemniscate in the form of activities to be performed continuously.
-Table 1-1 shows the relationship between the steps of the DevOps Lemniscate and the Continuous Everything aspect areas.
+Table 1-1 shows the relationship between the steps of the DevOps lemniscate and the Continuous Everything aspect areas.

-Development Operations erations 1 Continuous Planning (Plan) 6 Continuous Deployment (Release) 2 Continuous Design (Design) 7 Continuous Monitoring (Monitor) 3 Continuous Testing (Test) 8 Continuous Learning (Learn) 4 Continuous Integration (Code) 9 Continuous Auditing (-) 5 Continuous Deployment (Deploy) 10 Continuous Assessment (-)
+Development Operations 1 Continuous Planning (Plan) 6 Continuous Deployment (Release) 2 Continuous Design (Design) 7 Continuous Monitoring (Monitor) 3 Continuous Testing (Test) 8 Continuous Learning (Learn)

+Development Operations 4 Continuous Integration (Code) 9 Continuous Auditing (-) 5 Continuous Deployment (Deploy) 10 Continuous Assessment (-)